Indiana State Board of Dentistry

 Important notice regarding changes to the law affecting continuing education requirements for health care practitioners

-Effective July 1, 2019 pursuant to Senate Enrolled Act 225, new continuing education requirements for licensed health care practitioners who apply for a controlled substances registration are established.
-A licensed health care practitioner who is licensed by a board under IC 25-1-9 and applies for registration or reregistration for controlled substances must have completed two (2) hours of continuing education during the previous two (2) years addressing the topic of opioid prescribing and opioid abuse.
+Effective July 1, 2018 pursuant to Senate Enrolled Act 225, new continuing education requirements for licensed health care practitioners who apply for a controlled substances registration are established.
+A licensed health care practitioner who is licensed by a board under IC 25-1-9 and applies for registration or reregistration for controlled substances after July 1st, 2019 must have completed two (2) hours of continuing education during the previous two (2) years addressing the topic of opioid prescribing and opioid abuse.

 Continuing education requirements expire July 1, 2025.
 For more information on Senate Enrolled Act 225 please visit the Indiana General Assembly website at iga.in.gov.